Bristol Farms

-Bristol Farms Inc. is an upscale grocery store chain in California, United States.
-Founded in Los Angeles County, Bristol Farms operates 19 stores: 14 as Bristol Farm locations and 5 branded as Lazy Acres Markets throughout Southern California.
+Bristol Farms is an upscale grocery store chain in California, United States.
+Founded in Los Angeles County, Bristol Farms operates 19 stores: 13 as Bristol Farms locations and 6 branded as Lazy Acres Markets throughout Southern California.
 The company is currently owned by Good Food Holdings.

 History

 Early history

 Bristol Farms opened its first store in 1982 in Rolling Hills Estates, California.
 The company was started by Irv Gronsky and Mike Burbank, who had worked together for almost twenty years in the food industry.
 Their vision was to combine the service and food quality of a corner grocer, butcher, and baker with the theatre of Harrods in London.
 The first store was an overwhelming success.

 The company went on to add stores in California.
 In June 1999, they acquired a famous landmark, the Chalet Gourmet in West Hollywood, California.